Health Alert – U.S. Embassy Algiers, Algeria (July 10, 2020)

-Event: There is an ongoing outbreak of Coronavirus (COVID-19) first identified in Wuhan, China.
-The global public health threat posed by COVID-19 is high, with more than 4,911,902 reported cases worldwide.
-On May 25, the Algerian Ministry of Health announced 8,503 confirmed cases of COVID-19, including 609 deaths, in Algeria.
+Event: The global public health threat posed by the ongoing outbreak of Coronavirus (COVID-19) is high, with more than 10,704,228 reported cases worldwide.
+On July 10, the Algerian Ministry of Health announced 18,242 confirmed cases of COVID-19, including 996 deaths, in Algeria.

-Visit the website of the Algerian Ministry of Health for updates and its dedicated webpage for additional information on these new measures.
 The Ministry of Health has advised people to dial 3030 if they suspect they are symptomatic.
+Visit the website of the Algerian Ministry of Health for updates and its dedicated webpage for additional information on these measures.

 On March 14, the Department of State authorized the departure from any diplomatic or consular post in the world of U.S. personnel and family members who have been medically determined to be at higher risk of a poor outcome if exposed to COVID-19.
 U.S. government personnel are advised to practice social distancing and restricting movements.
 U.S. Embassy consular services are limited as further described below.